scalazone/monix/topics/monix-task-foundations/resourcesafety.md

 }
 ```

-In case of the success, it is equivalent to `task.flatMap(a => finalizer.map(_ => a))`.
+In case of success, this code is equivalent to `task.flatMap(a => finalizer.map(_ => a))`.

-In case of the error, the `Task` will fail with the original error, and the second error will be added to it as a suppressed exception.
+In the following example, the `Task` we create will fail with the original error, and then the second error will be added to it as a suppressed exception:

 ```scala
 import monix.execution.Scheduler